lleaff/coinmarketcap-extended-api/README.md

 Node.js client for accessing [CoinMarketCap](https://coinmarketcap.com/) data.

 Uses a local cache to avoid re-fetching coin info too frequently.
-Cache container can be overriden.
+The cache can be configured or overriden.

 ## Installation